 Moreover, they did this purely “through all kinds of weather’; referring to both the means as well as sad experiences, which regardless, made her feel warm and safe.

-The Song Conclusion – I Let Her Slip Away
+Verse 5 – I Let Him Slip Away

 Janis Joplin performs at the Monterey Pop Festival.
 (Photo by © Ted Streshinsky/CORBIS/Corbis via Getty Images)